 Parking: There is limited roadside parking available; please park with consideration for residents and other road users.

-Opening Times: Old Soar Manor will not be open to visitors during 2020 but in recent years it normally opens 10am-6pm, Saturday to Thursday, from April until October.
+Opening Times: Old Soar Manor will not be open to visitors during 2020 but in recent years it normally opens 10am-6pm, Saturday to Thursday, from April until September.
 The site is closed from October until April.
 View details.

 Access: The property has uneven floors, steps and low, narrow doorways throughout.
 There are narrow, winding stairs to the first floor rooms.